Helen Menken

-Helen Menken (née Meinken; December 12, 1901 – March 27, 1966) was an American stage actress.
+Helen Menken (née Meinken; December 12, 1897 – March 27, 1966) was an American stage actress.

 Early years

 Menken was born in New York City to a German-French father, Frederick Meinken, and an Irish-born mother, Mary Madden.
+US census records and New York birth records indicate that she was actually born Dec 12 1897, not in 1901 as most of her biographies state.
 Both of her parents were deaf, and her early communication came via sign language.
 She did not begin speaking aloud until age 4.
 Her sister, Grace Menken, was also an actress.
 At age 12, she was sent to a school in Brighton, England.